danillosl/generic-dao/README.md

 	}
 ```
-Now just annotate your DAO with @NamedQueries, and put all your queries splited in the query parts like the follow:
+Now just annotate your DAO with @NamedQueries, and put all your queries splitted in the query parts like the follow:

 ```java
 @NamedQueries({